pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

    32,768 \times 32,768 \times 4 \text{ bytes} \approx 4.29 \text{ GB}

-While these matrices are modest in size for modern enterprise GPUs, they serve as an example for understanding the memory efficiency benefits of distributed computation.
+While modern enterprise GPUs can handle much larger matrices, this size provides a practical example for demonstrating how distributed computation reduces memory requirements per device.

 **Single-GPU Memory Footprint**

-When running matrix multiplication on a single GPU using rocBLAS (as covered in our previous blog post), we need all three matrices to reside in device memory.
-With each matrix requiring 4.29 GB, our total VRAM usage is ~12.87 GB for matrices A, B, and C. While this memory footprint is well within the capabilities of modern GPUs, by distributing these matrices across devices we can reduce the per-GPU memory requirements, paving the way for larger computations or processing multiple matrix multiplications in parallel.
+When running matrix multiplication on a single GPU using rocBLAS, we need all three matrices to reside in device memory.
+With each matrix requiring 4.29 GB, our total VRAM usage is ~12.87 GB for matrices A, B, and C. While this memory footprint is within the capabilities of modern GPUs, distributing these matrices across devices we can reduce the per-GPU memory requirements, allowing us to perform larger computations and to process multiple matrix multiplications in parallel (batches).

 **Distributed Memory Layout**